netsys-lab/panapi/doc/Implementation.md

  - `SoftError<>`: covered by `func (*Connection) SoftError() error`, returns an ICMP `error` if one is received on the underlying `Connection`
  - `PathChange<>`: covered by `func (*Connection) PathChange() error`, returns an `error` if `Connection` closed without a Path Change

-This should completely cover all potential control flow patters that are enabled by the Events from the TAPS Spec.
+Taken together, these blocking functions should cover most if not all potential control flow patters that are enabled by the Event system specified in the TAPS Spec.

 ## Property/Parameter Access and Type Safety